Your copywriting FAQs... answered

 I’m led by you.
 Some clients give me a title to work with and nothing else, while others give me bullet points of the main areas to cover.
 Research is part of the job.
 All this can be discussed in our initial chat.

 Yes!
-I work with clients who need regular, ongoing content like blogs, social media posts and content calendar management.
+I work with clients who need regular, ongoing content like blogs and social media posts.
 The great thing about working together in this way is that I get to know your business really well over time.

 - Please take a look at my portfolio where you can see examples of previous work and the type of clients I’ve been lucky enough to work with (if you want to see any more examples or have any questions, just give me a shout)